 This program is based in Jonga, India.
 Students traveling from the United States should purchase a ticket to New Delhi which is about a one-hour flight (or a 12-hour drive) from Kullu (Bhuntar).
-On arrival in New Delhi, students are permitted to travel to Kullu via a one-hour direct flight from IGI Domestic Airport, New Delhi, to Bhuntar, Kullu.
+On arrival in New Delhi, students are permitted to travel to Kullu via a one-hour direct flight from IGI Domestic Airport, New Delhi, to Bhuntar, Kullu

-Please arrive at the Kullu-Manali airport (KUU) on July 19th, 2021.
+Please arrive at the Kullu-Manali airport (KUU) on July 18th, 2022.
 Program staff will meet arriving students at the airport.
 Students will then be driven to the housing facilities located at Jong Village, Katrain, approximately a 45-minute drive.
 Please wait at the airport until a project member comes for you.
 We will have separate cars and two students per car.
 The windows will be kept open, and students will wear face masks at all times.

-- It is recommended that the students only come by flight or cab and not by bus where the risk of contracting COVID-19 may be high.
+It is recommended that the students only come by flight or cab and not by bus where the risk of contracting COVID-19 may be high.

-- If you missed your connection or your flight is delayed, call, text or email the project director immediately.
-A local emergency cell phone number and contact information for the Director and program staff will be shared with all enrolled students during the pre-travel program orientation.
+If you missed your connection or your flight is delayed, call, text or email the project director A local emergency cell phone number will be provided to all enrolled students.